varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 For the trial process using a Data Vault destination layer and using the Accelerator to accelerate the Data Vault objects, the source modeling will use the Integration Keys to define the relationships.
 This allows the Accelerator to derive all Hubs, Links and Satellites based on the source metadata and the Integration Key definitions used as well as their relationships.
 This will also use the defined Integration Key as the single Primary key to allow the relationships to be defined in the metadata.

 In the `Import Metadata` dialog, the option to redefine relationships based on Integration Keys was used.
 This has created a Main Integration Key per imported table, based on the Primary Key of the source.
 This has also been set as the Primary Key for the table.
-For each foreign key constraint an additional Integration Key has been created.
+For each foreign key constraint, an additional Integration Key has been created.
 The related table and column data has been set between these Integration Keys and the related main Integration Key column.
 This will allow the BimlFlex Data Vault Accelerator to create Hubs and Links using the defined Integration Keys without additional configuration.

 ### Defining Integration Keys